Traffic

 For more information on registering your foreign vehicle in Jena, please contact the Citizen Services team.

 Jenaer Nahverkehr is a member of the Verkehrsverbund Mittelthüringen (VMT), an association of public transport companies.
-With just one ticket you can use city and regional buses, streetcars and local trains of the railroads in the entire VMT area.
+With just one ticket you can use city and regional buses, streetcars and local trains in the entire VMT area.

-There are 4 railroad stations in Jena for your rail connections.
+There are 4 train stations in Jena for your train connections.
 Of these, 3 stations are located in the city center.
 Deutsche Bahn provides information on routes, timetables and tickets for regional and national train connections.
 If you use the Deutschland-Ticket, you can use all regional and local public transport buses and trains.
-It is not valid for long-distance travel, e.g. for ICE, IC, EC, ECE, RE lines of DB Fernverkehr AG, private providers (such as Flixtrain, Flixbus) and for 1st class travel.
+It is not valid for long-distance travel, e.g. for ICE, IC, EC, ECE or private providers (such as Flixtrain, Flixbus) and for travel in 1st class.